in BSC Designer

 account when calculating the performance of the project.
 In this case

-right-click on the indicator and choose "Ignore in
+right-click on the indicator and choose "Raw data indicator" option.

 to say that most options of the indicator are customizable: